 - 3.4 d.
 Advising and sourcing longer-term financing

 - 3.8 h.
 Assist managers in making key strategic decisions

 The term, finance has to be understood clearly as it has different meaning and interpretation in various contexts.
 In the words of Howard and Upton, “finance may be defined as that administrative area or set of administrative functions in an organization which relates with the arrangement of cash and credit so that the organization may have the means of carrying out its objectives as satisfactorily as possible”.

 To Fabozzi et al., finance is the application of economic principles to decision-making that involves the allocation of money under conditions of uncertainty.

 As put forth by Bhat in his book titled, “Financial Management: Principles and Practice”, finance is defined as those activities which are concerned with the acquisition and conservation of capital funds in meeting the needs and overall objectives of an organisation.

-An analysis of the aforesaid definitions made it clear that finance therefore, is the basic resources used for creation of and maintenance of other resources in an organization.
+An analysis of the aforesaid definitions made it clear that finance, therefore, is the basic resources used for the creation of and maintenance of other resources in an organization.